seeschloss/deeborg/README.md

 	--answer=<true|false>       do not answer fed sentences
 	                            (true by default, ie answer each sentence fed)

-	--depth=<lookahead depth>   depth to which to look for matches for words in answer (3 means every three-word subsentence must already exist in known sentences)
-	                            (2 by default)

-	--handle=<author handle>    if learning is enabled, handle of the person talking the bot will not use sentences said by this person for its answers

   Unless learning or answering are disabled, each line fed on stdin will be read and answered to use Markov chains and the existing word database.
 Each line will then be parsed into sentences